Do you work at a desk? If you're like most U.S. office workers, you're probably spending too much time sitting and not enough time moving.

 According to a 2013 study by the American Osteopathic Association (AOA), two-thirds of U.S. office workers experience physical pain on the job with some frequency, and sitting at a desk for long hours is one reason for that.
 (You can calculate the amount of time you spend sitting each day at JustStand.org.)

-"Sitting at a desk all day can take a serious toll on your body, and with busy work schedules and full family lives, many office workers don't seek help to prevent or treat their pain until it reaches the point where it interferes with their ability to do their job without the added distraction of constant pain," said Rob Danoff, an AOA board-certified family physician with Aria Health System in Philadelphia.
+"Sitting at a desk all day can take a serious toll on your body, and with busy work schedules and full family lives, many office workers don't seek help to prevent or treat their pain until it reaches the point where it interferes with their ability to do their job without the added distraction of constant pain," added Dr. Rob Danoff, an AOA board-certified family physician with Aria Jefferson Health.

-- Get up, stand up: Employees should set an alert on their calendar or phone for every 30 minutes as a reminder to take a stretch break.
+Stand up and stretch: Employees should set an alarm on their calendar or phone for every 30 minutes as a reminder to take a stretch break, according to the AOA.

-- Visit a neighbor: Instead of emailing or calling, walk to a colleague's desk to speak with him or her in person.
-For longer conversations, hold a walking meeting.
+Visit a neighbor: Instead of emailing or calling, walk to a colleague's desk to speak with him or her in person.
+For longer conversations, the AOA advises hold a walking meeting.

 Additional reporting by Chad Brooks.
 Some source interviews were conducted for a previous version of this article.